-Toward that effort, Gov. Mary Fallin has proclaimed Thursday, November 10 as Winter Weather Preparedness Day.
-The Oklahoma Department of Emergency Management (OEM), Oklahoma Department of Transportation (ODOT), the National Weather Service (NWS), along with other state and local agencies have teamed together to share information designed to assist the public in taking action now to ensure they are better prepared for the season.
+Toward that effort, the Oklahoma Department of Emergency Management (OEM), Oklahoma Department of Transportation (ODOT), the National Weather Service (NWS), along with other state and local agencies have teamed together for Winter Weather Preparedness Day to share information designed to assist the public in being better prepared for the season.

-Last winter’s blizzards provided the most recent reminders of the need to prepare your home, automobile and family to deal with the colder temperatures, as well as the possibility for snow and ice.
-During the Christmas blizzard, record snowfall required stranded motorists to be rescued by the Oklahoma National Guard, Oklahoma Highway Patrol and local first responders.
+Blizzards and ice storms of recent years are clear reminders of the need to prepare your home, automobile and family to deal with the colder temperatures, as well as the possibility for snow and ice.
+During past blizzards, record snowfall required stranded motorists to be rescued by the Oklahoma National Guard, Oklahoma Highway Patrol and local first responders.

-“The experience of those stuck in the cold for long hours during the blizzard last winter should drive home the need to always prepare,” said OEM Director Albert Ashwood.
+“The experience of those stuck in the cold for long hours during the winter storm last February should drive home the need to always prepare,” said OEM Director Albert Ashwood.
 “Having a blanket, emergency food and water, a flashlight, a well charged cell phone and a full tank of gas would have made a big difference for many of those awaiting rescue on Oklahoma roadways,” Ashwood said.

 If you must travel during a snow or ice event, allow extra time to reach your destination, and be particularly cautious on bridges and overpasses as they will be the first to freeze.

 As drivers have seen during the past few winter seasons, travel conditions can rapidly change.
 Drivers who must travel in these conditions are urged to drive slowly during snow or ice storms and to plan extra time for their travel.
 ODOT crews report they are ready for this upcoming winter season.